InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/core-team.md

 * Monitoring.
 * Trailblazing new classes/categories of features.

-Each of these items is very important to a healthy product ecosystem, yet is unlikely to be prioritized regularly as a contribution.
+Each of these items is very important to a healthy product ecosystem, yet is unlikely to be prioritized as a contribution.

-Due to their central role, core team members should nearly always be [Trusted Committers](https://patterns.innersourcecommons.org/p/trusted-committer) as well.
+Due to their central role, core team members should nearly always fill the role of [Trusted Committers] as well.
-While the [Trusted Committer] focuses mostly on facilitating others' contribution and use of the project, a core team member regularly contributes to the project as well.
+While the [Trusted Committer] role focuses mostly on facilitating others' contribution and use of the project, a core team member regularly contributes to the project as well.
 The core team doesn't have its own business agenda that determines its contibutions.
 They decide what to contribute based on what will most help others to use and contribute to the project.

-A good way to continually remind the core team of this goal is to have them report regularly on the number of active teams using the project and the number of off-team contributions to the project.
+A good way to continually remind the core team of this goal is to have them report regularly on
+* number of active teams using the project
+* number of off-team contributions to the project.
-Continual focus on these metrics and effort to help them improve will naturally drive the core team to prioritize generally the right work to create a thriving InnerSource ecosystem around their project.
+Continual focus on these metrics will naturally drive the core team to prioritize generally the right work to create a thriving InnerSource ecosystem around the project.

 ## Resulting Context